nihathrael/nihathrael.github.io/content/blog/2025-11-01_tigersport660-review.md

 First, let's start of with some technical specs about the bike in general, followed by a quick overview of the accessories I bought with the bike (and my opinion on them).

 {{ resize_image(path="static/images/tiger-sport-at-dealer.jpg", width=900, height=700, op="fit") }}
-<div style="text-align: center">The Tiger at the dealer after it's first service.</div>
+<div style="text-align: center">The Tiger at the dealer after its first service.</div>

 ### Specs
 The *Tiger Sport 660* is a three cylinder, 660cc motorcycle with 81 HP and 64 Nm of torque.
 It'll allegedly go 196km/h (didn't go quite as fast yet) and Triumph says it uses around 4.7L of fuel per 100 km (seems about right in my experience).
 The *Tiger Sport 660* is based on the same platform as the *Triumph Trident 660* (and *Daytona 660*).
 Triumph sells it as a cross-over, a somewhat entry level sports tourer and city bike.
 We'll get to whether the Tiger exceeds at that claim.